 Balsamroot grows from B.C. and Alberta to California in plains and valleys and to elevations of 2,700 metres.

-It may take five to ten years to establish but when it does it grows well with other kinds of plants.
+It may take five to ten years to establish but when it does, it grows well with other kinds of plants.
+It is strongly drought-resistant, has good winter-hardiness, tolerates semi-shade, and is tolerant of grazing and trampling.
+Balsamroot may be ‘top-killed’ by fire, but its strong and persistent root allows it to regenerate following most fires.

 Balsamroot is food for a variety of livestock, like sheep, cattle, horses and wildlife like mice and deer.
 It also acts as a cover for small mammals and birds, especially grouse.